ArekSredzki/electron-release-server/docs/deploy.md

 ## Using Nginx

-If you want use nginx as web-server:
+If you want to use nginx as web-server:

 ```nginx
 server {